-(It’s now actually easier to read the logprobs right off the spike train; the blinks are just to prevent soreness, or seizure.
+(It’s actually easier now to read the logprobs right off the spike train; the blinks are just to prevent soreness, or seizure.
 But there’s no avoiding soreness if you’re as behind as she.)

 She bleared on.
 The cleaner picked around her desk, its hum a familiar part of the morning — normally felt through sleep.
 Outside, the sun painted the far wall in descending blueshifting orange.
 She adjusted her phones and opened the next sample.